FAQ for the book on CyberlawFrequently asked questions (FAQ) for the book Cyberlaw: Law for Digital Spaces and Information Systems by John Bandler

 Thank you!
 That warms my heart.

-No need to, just an expression of appreciation or excellent review will suffice!
+Not necessary!
+Just an expression of appreciation or excellent review will suffice!
 My goal was to write a solid, affordable book.

 1.16 Can I use your Cyberlaw book as a coursebook for my students?